Stankjedi/godot-mcp-omni/docs/DEMO.md

 - Godot 4.x installed (`GODOT_PATH` set if auto-detect fails)
 - In your target project, install the addon at `res://addons/godot_mcp_bridge/`
+  - Recommended: `npm run sync:addon -- --project /abs/path/to/project` (or set `GODOT_PROJECT_PATH`)
-- Enable the plugin once in the editor: **Project → Project Settings → Plugins → “Godot MCP Bridge” → Enable**
+- Enable the plugin once in the editor if needed: **Project → Project Settings → Plugins → “Godot MCP Bridge” → Enable**

+See `../README.md` for the full Quickstart flow and environment variable table.

 ## Automated demo script